vietmazze/django/setup.md

     - {{ ... }} for Expressions like str, tuples
     - The href attribute specifies the link's destination: <a href="https://www.w3schools.com">Visit W3Schools</a>

+### Models:
+   - (auto_now_add = True) automatically add/update the specific variable when save() is run.
+   -`python manage.py check` before migration to check models.py is correct
+   - After create your model, use `python manage.py makemigrations blog` to update
+        - It creates a file  0001_initial.py on migrations folder, This migration file reflects the current state of our models.
+Check it out.